csc301-fall-2020/team-project-15-ontario-parks/deliverable-1/Planning.md

  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?

+* Frontend (Mobile): React Native
+* Backend: Django
+* Audio file storage: DigitalOcean
+* CI/CD: Circle CI
+* Deployment: apk(frontend), Heroku(Backend)

+We will be using Django for our backend, because Django is “batteries included” which means that Django comes will most of the libraries and tools required for common use cases out of the box.
+Also, Django is built with python which is a language that most of our team members are familiar with.
+It also comes with a fully functional ORM that makes it very easy to work with database queries.

+We are using SQL for the database.
+Since we need to store detailed information (audio, picture) about the park, the data will be huge and SQL is able to handle such big data.
+Also, SQL allows a single database design being asked by a broad set of questions, which is ideal for our project.
+SQL is the database language that our team members are mostly familiar with.

+We will be using CircleCI as our continuous integration tool, because CircleCI is able to perform tests across different frameworks and languages.
+We are using Django(Python) and React Native(JavaScript) and we would like a single platform that can handle both frameworks.

 #### Q5: What are the user stories that make up the MVP?